MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/prepare-network.md

 <a name="bandwidth-requirements"></a>Requisitos de ancho de banda
 ----------

 Los cálculos de ancho de banda para Microsoft Teams son complejos por lo que, para ayudar con esta tarea, se creó una calculadora.
-Para acceder a la calculadora, vaya al [planificador de red en MyAdvisor](https://aka.ms/bwcalc/).
+Para acceder a la calculadora, vaya a [Network Planner en MyAdvisor](https://aka.ms/bwcalc/).

 <!--
 The content you will find below can be used as supplemental background information; however, it is recommended that customers use [Network Planner](https://aka.ms/bwcalc) to track their needs.